Thank You Vibes Logo

 4.7.
 Applications

 4.7.1.
 If you apply to us, we process your application documents (in particular master data, contact data, CV, certificates, cover letter, communication data).
-Any special categories of personal data provided voluntarily will only be processed within the limits permitted by law.

 4.7.2.
 The legal basis is Article 6(1)(b) GDPR (pre-contractual measures in the context of the application process) and – where necessary – Article 9(2)(b) and (h) GDPR.